-But although we think these true wireless Apple earbuds are impressive, that doesn't mean they're perfect.
-For starters, they rely almost entirely on Siri for controlling audio playback, which is never going to be the most convenient option - especially if chatting to Apple's voice assistant has never really become second nature to you.
+One bugbear is that they rely almost entirely on Siri for controlling audio playback, which isn't convenient for many of us – especially if chatting to Apple's voice assistant has never really become second nature to you.

 Price and release date

-However, since the AirPods (2019) resulted in the discontinuation of the original AirPods, you may find cheap AirPods deals at some retailers – that's even more pertinent now that the AirPods Pro have been released.
+However, since the AirPods (2019) resulted in the discontinuation of the original AirPods, you may find cheap AirPods deals at some retailers – that's even more pertinent now that the AirPods Pro have been released and the world is waiting for the AirPods 3.

 Design and comfort